microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 resources:          # types: pipelines | repositories | containers | packages
   containers:
   - container: string # identifier for the container resource
-    type: enum # type of the registry like ACR, Docker etc.
+    type: enum # type of the registry like ACR, DockerHub etc.
     connection: string # service connection to connect to the image registry, defaults to ACR??
     image: string # container image name, Tag/Digest is optional; defaults to latest image
     options: string # arguments to pass to container at startup
     env: { string:string } # list of environment variables to add
+    trigger:
+      tags:
+        include: [ string ]  # image tags to consider the trigger events, optional; defaults to any new tag
+        exclude: [ string ]  # image tags on discard the trigger events, option; defaults to none
+      location: [ string ]  # geo-location the image published to; ACR specific setting.
 ```

 ### Examples